benjamint6592/sep10-freedom-project/prep/content.md

 ## Emerging Research & Applied Physics in Innovation
 * 1st Google Search: Current-Gen Nuclear Engineering and New Innovation
-* (Looking into Innovations in Nuclear Tech and Software led by Scietists of our generation)
   * Website I looked into: [A fresh set of eyes of Next Generation Nuclear Reactors](https://www.anl.gov/article/a-fresh-set-of-eyes-on-nextgeneration-nuclear-reactors)
     * This website shows how new scientists in the nuclear industry are working towards new designs and technology
     * These designs will generate more than a fifth of the nation's energy, which nuclear reactors are already generating